BrianLipscombe/cryptocurrency-quiz-game/README.md

     3. Typography

         The fonts are basic and easy to read.
-The buttons at the beginning and end of the quiz are labeled with text that correspond with market terminology i.e. instead of "start" the word "invest" is used, and instead of "play again" and "quit" the words "bullish" and "bearish" are used to to denote a positive or negative feeling toward the user to either play again or quit.
+The buttons at the beginning and end of the quiz are labeled with text that correspond with market terminology i.e. instead of "start" the word "invest" is used, and instead of "play again" and "quit" the words "bullish" and "bearish" are used to promote a positive or negative (but fun) feeling in the user to either play again or quit.

 * Wireframe

-    View the developer's Balsamiq mock-up [here.](https://slack-files.com/files-pri-safe/T0L30B202-F02PX40H0MD/cryptocurrency_quiz_game_mockup.pdf?c=1639685627-023fdfd539211296)
+    View the developer's Balsamiq mock-up [here.](https://slack-files.com/T0L30B202-F02PX40H0MD-a42692bf00)

 ## Features